CSD's Back-to-School Plan

 - Seating charts and/or co-horting, or a combination thereof, will be encouraged to aid any contact-tracing efforts, which will be done by the Salt Lake County Health Department.

-- Regardless of vaccination status, students who test positive for COVID-19 must isolate at home for 10 days from the test date.
+- Regardless of vaccination status, students and employees who test positive for COVID-19 must isolate at home for 5 days from the test date.
 Students who are in quarantine or isolation can access education via Canvas, Canyons District’s common online-learning management system.

 - Parents and guardians of students will be notified in the event of a close-contact exposure at a school.
-Vaccinated students or students who have had COVID-19 within 90 days of the exposure can continue with their studies uninterrupted.
-Health authorities recommend that non-vaccinated students either quarantine at home for 10 days and access education via Canvas or attend school with a mask.
+Fully vaccinated students (those who have received two doses of Pfizer of Moderna vaccine) can continue with their studies uninterrupted.
+Health authorities recommend that non-vaccinated students quarantine at home for 5 days after exposure and access education via Canvas or attend school with a mask.
 Close-contact exposure will be decided by the Salt Lake County Health Department.
+It’s also recommended that any student who is exposed wear a mask for 10 days after exposure and get tested 5 days after exposure to make sure you are not positive and possibly spreading the virus to others.

 As a service to the community, Canyons will feature on the District website a regularly-updated COVID-19 Dashboard.
-The District will receive the information from the Salt Lake County Health Department, from which CSD takes its cues in matters of public health.
+The District receives confirmation of positive cases from the Salt Lake County Health Department, from which CSD takes its cues in matters of public health.
 The Canyons community will be updated regarding the status and operations of District schools.
 Newsletters, flyers and other materials outlining CSD’s operations will be sent to parents regularly.
 Information also will be posted on CSD and school websites and social media channels.
 Canyons also will turn to live-streams and podcasting.